Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 A sailboarder is riding past Vinoy Park in St. Petersburg, Florida, on a breezy summer day.

-The city’s waterfront Vinoy Park (pictured) is a popular spot for activities on land and in the water.
+The best things about living in St. Petersburg, Florida, include Vinoy Park (pictured), a popular spot for activities on land and in the water.

 (Source: Visit St. Pete-Clearwater via Facebook)